 Originally, companies created VPNs to protect their communications from industrial espionage.
 Because there are increasingly simple ways to intercept data travelling to a network.
 Have you heard of MAC spoofing and Firesheep for example?
 Two solutions to hack information.

-That’s why a VPN offers an encrypted connection from point A to point B. A VPN client uses an encrypted data transmission and a tunneling system to securely route the data between these two points.
+That’s why a VPN offers an encrypted connection from point A to point B. A VPN client uses an encrypted data transmission and a tunnelling system to securely route the data between these two points.
 Back and forth.
 As a result, your data is encrypted and protected.
 It’s almost like that secret tunnel at the back of your castle that leads you safely away through the secret mountain passage, and only you and your fellow knights know about it.
 VPN explained yet?

 VPN and privacy